SambhavS/squill/README.md

 Squill is a game where you write a program to control troops and battle your friend!

-Status: Works locally and looks less ugly than it did before but still lots of work to do before actually playable....

 ## Docs

 You will code a JavaScript strategy file with one function called 'turn'.
 It will have the following signature: